 - The taillight is pretty bright (60 lumens), which means up to 1-mile visibility.

-- The radar weighs 71 g (without the mounting kit).
+- The radar weighs 71 g (without the mount).

 - The battery life is up to 15 hours (day flash mode) and 6 hours (always on mode).

-- The radar is connected to a head unit via Bluetooth.
+- The radar is connected to the bike computer via ANT+ and to smartphones via Bluetooth.

 - The taillight offers 4 modes (always on, peloton mode, day flash mode, and night flash mode).

-Based on my multi-year of experience with this radar, I would like to highlight the following pros and cons.
+Based on my multi-year experience with this radar, I highlight the following pros and cons.

 Varia RTL515 Pros